Welcome to our gallery featuring a huge selection of different dining room tables and sets costing less than $1,000.

 1. Fully extended: You can choose a table that fits in your dining room when fully extended.
 If you go this route, you’ll want to ensure you like the look of the table fully extended.
 Some tables look great extended, while others look a little too big for the table leg distribution.

 2. Not extended: The other approach is to buy a table that fits just right when not extended.
 This way, you can maximize the number of people you can accommodate.
 In the event you need more seats you can extend it, but it might be tight.
-Generally, especially if there’s an opening on one of the dining space, you extend the table even if it encroaches too closely to the opening.
+Generally, especially if there’s an opening on one of the dining space, you extend the table even if it encroaches too close to the opening.
 It’s only temporary, but can be handy in a pinch.

 The downside here is if your dining space can comfortably accommodate a table that seats 8 or 10 people (a large dining table), it may be a bit big for smaller dinners with only four people.